baxter07/django-ajax-views/docs/concept.rst

 Server Side
 ===========

-The server side :code:`ajaxviews` app provides views and mixins your views can inherit from.
+The server side ``ajaxviews`` app provides views and mixins your views can inherit from.

 .. container:: flex-grid